snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 Path parameters `organizationId` and `dataProductId` are required.

-When retrieving a data product, it could also contain an array field `data[].tracking_scenarios` that will include the `id` and `url` of the associated tracking scenarios.
+When retrieving a data product, it could also contain an array field `data[].tracking_scenarios` that will include the `id` and `url` of the associated event specifications.
 For example:

 ```json
 "data": [